scalar-labs/scalardb/docs/design.md

 ## Future Work

 * Support Hbase for another storage implementation for more performance.
-* Utilize deterministic nature of Scalar DL (ledger middleware used for storing ledger information with Scalar DB) to avoid heavy-weight global consensus for linearizability and serializablity.
+* Utilize deterministic nature of Scalar DL (ledger middleware used for storing ledger information with Scalar DB) to avoid heavy-weight global consensus for linearizability and serializability.

 ## References